metno/pyaerocom/docs/tut00_get_started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The resulting list shows possible options that were found in the database.
-Let's choose the *CAM5.3-Oslo\_CTRL2016* run and import the data.
+Let’s choose the *CAM5.3-Oslo_CTRL2016* run and import the data.
 In the following cell, we directly instantiate a read class for data import since we know the model and run ID from the previous cell (the read class basically includes the above used search method.